 The flame is adjustable and can be set to a continuous flame mode.
 The piezo one touch ignition technology will keep it easy to use with one hand operation.

 The positives are that it has similar safety features like a security lock to prevent accidental flame ignition.
 It also has a wider base to prevent tipping over.
-The searing is also good when it works.

 Torch Gas Fuel Options